Fabius42/Fabius42/README.md

-🙌 Hi, I'm Fabian!
+👋 Hi, I'm Fabian!

-❤️‍🔥 I'm passionate about web development, textual machine learning, generative art, and generally solving problems with code.
-Read more about those things [on my coding blog](https://www.fabiandietrich.com/index.html).
+❤️‍🔥 I'm passionate about generative art, LLMs, algorithmic trading, and generally solving problems with code.
+Read more about those things [on my blog](https://www.fabiandietrich.com).

 👽 My current hobby project / obsession is a Python-based game that simulates alien evolution in a procedurally generated universe.

-🏠👉👨‍💻 I used to be an architect (yes, the house-planning version), and I recently started a new career in software development.
+🏠👉👨‍💻 I used to be an architect (yes, the house-planning version), but then I switched to software development, and more recently to entrepreneurship.

 🧠 I'm always happy to start a conversation, get to know you, and share ideas!